Awami League Reflects the Mainstream Political Culture of Bangladesh

 The people of Bengal chose to vote for Awami League’s boat symbol in the United Front elections in 1954 because of its political philosophy for the welfare and democratic rights of people irrespective of religion, caste, class and profession.
 Awami League won 223 out of 237 seats while the Muslim League, which exploited people in the name of religion, got only nine.
 The people of Bengal accepted Awami League's non-communalism wholeheartedly.

-Bangabandhu established the Islamic Foundation in March 1975 for spreading proper religious education, promotion and spread of Islam.
+Bangabandhu established the Islamic Foundation in March 1975 to spread proper religious education, promotion and spread of Islam.
 After independence, the Bangabandhu-led Awami League government declared public holidays on the occasion of Eid-Miladunnabi (PBUH), Shab-e-Qadr, and Shab-e-Barat and allotted land for Bishwa Ijtema in Tongi.
-Along with this, Bangabandhu used to repeatedly warn the extremists so that people of other religions could live in harmony in the country by practicing their own religions.
-The incumbent Awami League President Sheikh Hasina built 360 model mosques and libraries for building a modern Digital Bangladesh with religious tolerance.
+Along with this, Bangabandhu used to repeatedly warn the extremists so that people of other religions could live in harmony in the country by practising their religions.
+The incumbent Awami League President Sheikh Hasina built 360 model mosques and libraries to build a modern Digital Bangladesh with religious tolerance.

 People and public opinion always draw the highest priority